 The MGM Sphere, a visionary project situated at the heart of the Las Vegas Strip, stands as a testament to the intersection of architectural grandeur and cutting-edge technology.
 Spearheaded by Madison Square Garden Entertainment Corp., this colossal venue redefines the concept of immersive entertainment.
 The construction of the MGM Sphere involved the realisation of a …

-Notre-Dame de Paris, an architectural marvel and a symbol of France’s rich history, has been illuminated by various lighting schemes throughout the years.
-Originally completed in the 14th century, the cathedral underwent lighting upgrades over time to enhance its grandeur and highlight its intricate Gothic features.
-The facade, adorned with stunning sculptures and delicate details, …
+The Illumination of Notre-Dame de Paris Notre-Dame de Paris, an architectural marvel and a symbol of France’s rich history, has been illuminated by various lighting schemes throughout the centuries.
+Originally completed in the 14th century, the cathedral underwent a series of upgrades to enhance its Gothic grandeur and highlight intricate architectural details.
+From candlelight to …

 The Sedlec Ossuary